-Surfside is a quiet beachfront community in Miami Beach featuring low-rise condominiums and art deco single-family homes that open to an unobstructed view of the sea.
+Surfside is a quiet beachfront community in Miami Beach featuring low-rise condominiums and art deco single-family homes that open to unobstructed views of the sea.
 This family-friendly neighborhood offers a laid-back lifestyle and the charm of a small town to residents of all ages, from young families to retirees.

-It has a total area of 2.5 square kilometers, with 1.3 square kilometers of land area and 1.2 square kilometers of water.
-5,744 residents own homes in Surfside.
-Surfside is served by some of the best schools and has a low crime rate, making it one of the most livable addresses in Miami Beach.
+It has a total area of around 361 acres, 47% of which is water.
+The population as of 2010 was 5,744.
+Surfside is served by some of the best schools in Florida and boasts a low crime rate, making it one of the most livable addresses in Miami Beach.

-Surfside is located in Miami Beach in Miami-Dade County, between the Atlantic Ocean and the Intracoastal Waterway.
-It is surrounded by Bal Harbour, Miami Beach, Bay Harbor Islands, Indian Creek, and Atlantic Ocean.
-The area from 87th Street to the 96th Street is part of Surfside.
+Surfside is the small town neighbor of the City of Miami Beach in Miami-Dade County, located between the Atlantic Ocean and the Intracoastal Waterway.
+In addition to Miami Beach, it is surrounded by Bal Harbour, Bay Harbor Islands, Indian Creek, and the Atlantic Ocean.
+The area from 87th Street to 96th Street on Miami Beach Island is part of Surfside.

 Real Estate Community in Surfside

 Condo sizes in Surfside start at around 200 square feet and can go over 5,800 square feet.
 Surfside features four-storey residential buildings on the west side of Collins Avenue.
 Buildings in the town are limited to just 12 storeys.
 Standard lots are around 5,600 square feet.
 Single-family homes are typically single-storey or two-storey.

 Common Property Types or House Styles

 There are luxury condominiums, studio apartments, duplex penthouses, and single-family homes in Surfside.